RitahNabunje/aggregated_qc/README.md

 AggregatedQC
 ---

-## Two-step Workflow for Assessing NGS Read Quality and Aggregating the Quality Report into One
+## Two-step Workflow for Assessing NGS Read Quality and Aggregating the Quality Reports

 AggregatedQC uses FASTQC to assess read quality for all availed read files in a directory, then employs MultiQC to aggregate the reports into one.
 It is an easy and quick to use workflow available freely on LatchBio.

+## Input
+- a directory with raw FastQ files i.e .fastq, .FASTQ, .fq or .FQ

+## Output
+- an aggregated QC report for all the files run.

 ## Quickstart
 ### Using AggregatedQC on LatchBio